 The Icefields Parkway – A Journey through Banff National Park and Jasper National Park

 Linking Lake Louise with Jasper, Alberta is one of the most beautiful journeys on the planet – the Icefields Parkway.
-Rated as one of the top drives in the world by Condé Nast Traveller, the Icefields Parkway is a 232 km stretch of double-lane highway winding along the Continental Divide through soaring rocky mountain peaks and vast sweeping valleys.
+Rated as one of the top drives in the world by Condé Nast Traveller, the Icefield Parkway is a 232 km stretch of double-lane highway winding along the Continental Divide through soaring rocky mountain peaks, icefields and vast sweeping valleys.

 The Icefields Parkways, known as Highway 93 North, offers spectacular sightseeing of pristine turquoise lakes, tumbling waterfalls, ancient glaciers and the Columbia Icefields.
 Along the stretch, big horn sheep, deer, black bears, and coyotes are frequently spotted.
 Wolves, grizzlies, and goats less so.
 But witnessing a truly wild sight, like a trio of infant bear cubs under the protection of their mother, is not unlikely.

-More than a drive, the Icefields Parkway is a journey through natural history and captivating landscapes.
-It is rated as the #1 attraction in Banff National on TripAdvisor.
+More than a drive, the Icefield Parkway is a journey through natural history and captivating landscapes.
+It is rated as the #1 attraction in Banff National on TripAdvisor with the Columbia Icefield Tour as the #6 most popular activity.
 It is possible to travel this route in 3 hours but it is a crime to do so because of the jaw-dropping scenery.
-Needless to say, a visit to the Canadian Rockies would be incomplete without experiencing the splendour of the Icefields Parkway.
+Needless to say, a visit to the Canadian Rockies would be incomplete without experiencing the splendour of the Icefields Parkway and the Columbia Icefields.